DavidM-source/DavidM-source-test_website/project.md

 ## Evaluating the relationship between environmental variables and MPI using feature ranking and machine learning regression techniques

  We applied an random forest regression model with feature ranking to understand the relationship between the model diagnostics and MPI within a Titan-like GCM simulation.
-Results show that the effect of dissipative heating played a higher role in predicting MPI compared to the disequilibrium at the air-sea interface.
+Results show that the effect of tropical cyclone efficiency played a higher role in predicting MPI compared to the disequilibrium at the air-sea interface.
 ***

 ## 1. Introduction